RedHat-Israel/ROSE/README.md

 Use pipenv to create a virtual environment and to install the rest of the dependencies:

-    pipenv --python /usr/local/bin/python3.7 install
+    pipenv install

-You can also install packages from your distribution, but they may be too old.
+You can also install developement packages by running:

+    pipenv --dev install

 After creating the environment, we want to activate and enter our environment.
 (Make sure you're in the ROSE directory):